fergbrain/countdown-timer/readme.txt

  * One-off countdown timers (i.e. standalone timers for posts, etc)
  * Ability to customize timer style
- * Added �week� as a unit of time
+ * Added 'week' as a unit of time
  * Even more bug fixes including the one where if the plugin was in a directory other then the plugin directory, it really wouldn't work.

 = 1.8 =